In this explainer, we will learn how to describe the basic structure of the heart and explain how the heart is adapted for its function.

 Example 4: Calculating Cardiac Output from Stroke Volume and Heart Rate

-Calculate the cardiac output in cm3/min of a heart that has a stroke volume of 80 cubic centimetres per beat and a heart rate of 70 bpm, to the nearest whole number.
+Calculate the cardiac output, in cubic centimetres per minute, of a heart that has a stroke volume of 80 cubic centimetres per beat and a heart rate of 70 beats per minute, to the nearest whole number.

 Cardiac output is a measure of the volume of blood that the heart will pump in a minute.
 In order to calculate cardiac output, we multiply the heart rate by the stroke volume.
 The heart rate measures the number of times that the heart beats in a minute.
 The stroke volume measures the volume of blood the heart pumps during a single beat.